DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/20-Hypothesis-Testing-ProbDist.md

 ## 0.01359864
 ```

-The p-value is 0.014.
+The $p$-value is 0.014.
 This value is much smaller than our previous result.
 The test statistic matters in our decision process as nothing about this problem has changed except the test statistic.

 ### Step 4 - Draw a conclusion

-Since this p-value is smaller than 0.05, we reject the null hypothesis.
+Since this $p$-value is smaller than 0.05, we reject the null hypothesis.
 That is, based on our data, we find statistically significant evidence against the claim that the numbers on the golf balls are equally likely.
 We conclude that the numbers on the golf balls are not all equally likely, or that at least one is different.

 ## Summary

 In this chapter, we used probability models to help us make decisions from data.
 This chapter is different from the randomization section in that randomization had two variables (one of which we could shuffle) and a null hypothesis of no difference.
-In the case of a single proportion, we were able to use the binomial distribution to get an exact p-value under the null hypothesis.
-In the case of a $2 \times 2$ table, we were able to show that we could use the hypergeometric distribution to get an exact p-value under the assumptions of the model.
+In the case of a single proportion, we were able to use the binomial distribution to get an exact $p$-value under the null hypothesis.
+In the case of a $2 \times 2$ table, we were able to show that we could use the hypergeometric distribution to get an exact $p$-value under the assumptions of the model.

 We also found that the choice of test statistic has an impact on our decision.
-Even though we get valid p-values and the desired Type 1 error rate, if the information in the data is not used to its fullest, we will lose power.
+Even though we get valid $p$-values and the desired Type 1 error rate, if the information in the data is not used to its fullest, we will lose power.
 Note: **power** is the probability of correctly rejecting the null hypothesis when the alternative hypothesis is true.

 In the next chapter, we will learn about mathematical solutions to finding the sampling distribution.
 The key difference in all these methods is the selection of the test statistic and the assumptions made to derive a sampling distribution.